-Students will be dropped from the course as a "No Show" if they do not log into the course or complete the required first-week assignments to avoid being dropped.
+Students will be dropped from the course as a "No Show" if they do not log in or complete the required first-week assignments.
+Please complete Quiz 1 and Discussion Board Activity 1 to avoid being dropped.

 After completing the first-week assignments, students will participate in weekly Discussion Board Activities, Canvas Quizzes, and additional assignments designed to assess their understanding and processing of course material.
-Therefore, students are required to check Canvas daily to stay up-to-date and ensure they don't miss any important tasks or information.
+Therefore, students must check Canvas daily to stay up-to-date and ensure they don't miss any important tasks or information.

-If students are dropped from the course as a "No Show" and requests to rejoin, they will be subject to the same rules and expectations as any other student starting the course.
+If students are dropped from the course as a "No Show" and request to rejoin, they will be subject to the same rules and expectations as any other student starting the course.
 This means they must catch up on any missed work and adhere to all course policies from the moment they are re-enrolled.
 It is the student's responsibility to either drop the course or officially withdraw.
 See IVC's General Catalog for details.